Lab 4 - IR generation

 Variables

-▶ Using utility methods declared in irgen.hh
+▶ Using utility methods declared in irgen.hh, implement the visitor

-nodes.
+for VarDecl nodes.
 Do not forget to initialize the variable content

 with its initial value if it has one.
 Look at the IRBuilder provided